11 Data-Driven Models

 4. Contains no information.

 4. So, how is this useful?
 We are going to use an oversimplified yet illustrative example.
 Suppose we want to know the average height of our male students, but we can only measure 50 of the 708.
 We will use \(\bar{X}\) as our estimate.
-We know from the answer to exercise 3 that the standard estimate of our error \(\bar{X}-\mu\) is \(\sigma/\sqrt{N}\).
+We know from the answer to exercise 3 that the standard error of our estimate \(\bar{X}-\mu\) is \(\sigma/\sqrt{N}\).
 We want to compute this, but we don’t know \(\sigma\).
 Based on what is described in this section, show your estimate of \(\sigma\).

 5. Now that we have an estimate of \(\sigma\), let’s call our estimate \(s\).
 Construct a 95% confidence interval for \(\mu\).